Table Matchmaker

 Why this is not a standard personality test

 Most D&D player type frameworks ask general personality questions and apply the results to a gaming context.
 This one does not.
-Every question in the Player Astrology assessment is written specifically for D&D, asking about how you behave at the table rather than who you are in life.
+Every question in the Player Archetype assessment is written specifically for D&D, asking about how you behave at the table rather than who you are in life.

 The Five Axes

-The archetype system is built on five axes, each capturing a meaningful dimension of how players engage with D&D.
+The archetype system is built on five axes, each capturing a dimension of how players engage with D&D.

 External vs. Internal measures where your energy comes from during a session.
 External players are energized by the live exchange with other players and the table's collective momentum.
 Internal players do their most important work privately, arriving at the table with deep preparation or processing the session's events after it ends.